jens-k/Med-Psych-Website/README.md

 # Med Psych Website
  Create the new website for our institute.

- Come to the workshop tomorrow!
+ Come to the workshop tomorrow!   ...if you can!